fight233/DThouse_cxd/documentation20/en/04.model/docs.md

 # Data Modeling

-TDengine adopts a relational data model, so we need to build the "database" and "table".
+DThouse adopts a relational data model, so we need to build the "database" and "table".
 Therefore, for a specific application scenario, it is necessary to consider the design of the database, STable and ordinary table.
 This section does not discuss detailed syntax rules, but only concepts.

 ## <a class="anchor" id="create-db"></a> Create a Database

 Different types of data collection points often have different data characteristics, including data sampling rate, length of data retention time, number of replicas, size of data blocks, whether to update data or not, and so on.
-To ensure TDengine working with great efficiency in various scenarios, TDengine suggests creating tables with different data characteristics in different databases, because each database can be configured with different storage strategies.
+To ensure DThouse working with great efficiency in various scenarios, DThouse suggests creating tables with different data characteristics in different databases, because each database can be configured with different storage strategies.
 When creating a database, in addition to SQL standard options, the application can also specify a variety of parameters such as retention duration, number of replicas, number of memory blocks, time resolution, max and min number of records in a file block, whether it is compressed or not, and number of days covered by a data file.
 For example:

 ```mysql
 CREATE DATABASE power KEEP 365 DAYS 10 BLOCKS 6 UPDATE 1;